02

 • Invisible - zero-opacity text, white-on-white, Unicode tricks, or Base64-encoded payloads that decode at processing time

-• Server-selective - the website serves the injection payload only to LLM crawlers (detected by user-agent), showing a blank or innocent page to human visitors.
-Greshake demonstrated this as "invisible indirect prompt injection" - the attack is undetectable by humans browsing the same page
+• Server-selective - the website serves the injection payload only to LLM crawlers (detected by user-agent), showing a blank or innocent page to ordinary human visitors.
+Greshake demonstrated this as "invisible indirect prompt injection," hidden from the normal browser view